kengz/SLM-Lab/README.md

     >To run the best model, use the best saved checkpoint `enjoy@dqn_cartpole_t1_s0_ckptbest`

+5. The above was in `dev` mode.
+To run in proper training mode, which is faster without rendering, change the `dev` lab mode to `train`, and the same data is produced.
+    ```shell
+    yarn start demo.json dqn_cartpole train
+    ```

-6. Next, change the run mode from `"train"` to `"search"`  `config/experiments.json`, and rerun.
-This runs experiments of multiple trials with hyperparameter search.
-Environments will not be rendered.:
+6. Next, perform a hyperparameter search using the lab mode `search`.
+This runs experiments of multiple trials with hyperparameter search, defined at the bottom section of the demo spec.
     ```json
     "demo.json": {
       "dqn_cartpole": "search"